8.7

 Be Selective and Competitive

 It’s no secret that the best bid often wins the contract.
-For most customers and clients, that means whichever quote is lowest is the automatic winner while others prefer short turnaround times.
-Electrical estimating software reveals lowered job costs through identification of cost control strategies like alternative material sourcing or subcontracting certain labor units.
+For most customers and clients, that means whichever quote is lowest is the automatic winner, while others prefer short turnaround times.
+Electrical estimating software reveals lowered job costs through the identification of cost control strategies like alternative material sourcing or subcontracting certain labor units.
 By utilizing software to build better bids, you can identify which jobs are worth the costs.

 For example, you might realize a particular job will have higher labor costs than anticipated while preparing the estimates, allowing you to back out of the bidding process early and avoid expensive complications later.
 In other cases, material prices might have increased due to shortages.
-Using software to track material pricing in real-time gives your electrical bid manager the chance to offer clients more affordable substitutions during the bid process, providing better customer support from the start and potentially increasing profit margins.
+Using software to track material pricing in real-time gives your electrical bid manager a chance to offer clients more affordable substitutions during the bid process, providing better customer support from the start and potentially increasing profit margins.

-SaaS options range from $19 per month up to $139 per month per user.
+SaaS options range from $19 per month up to $300 per month per user.
 One-time perpetual license fees range from $990 to $1,445.
 Customizable hybrid systems are available, combining the best of both into one easily accessible yet secure platform.